 Intrathecal Baclofen Pump (ITB)

-An ITB pump is a surgically implanted device β€” roughly hockey puck-sized, placed in the abdomen β€” that delivers baclofen directly into the spinal fluid through a catheter.
-Because the drug reaches the target directly, the doses needed are 100–1000 times smaller than oral doses, dramatically reducing systemic side effects.
+When oral medications can't control severe spasticity β€” or only control it at a dose that leaves you too foggy or weak β€” an intrathecal baclofen (ITB) pump is often the next step.
+It's a surgically implanted device, roughly hockey puck-sized and placed in the abdomen, that delivers baclofen directly into the spinal fluid through a catheter.
+Because the drug reaches its target directly, the doses are 100–1000 times smaller than oral baclofen, dramatically reducing systemic side effects.
+For many people with severe spasticity, it's transformative.

 Botox Injections for Focal Spasticity